Daily Amazon Price Guessing Game

 Nothing exotic here, mostly chosen for zero cost and ease of use:

-localStorageThis was the first project that I asked Claude to start from scratch.
+localStorageThis was the first project that I asked Claude to start from scratch, so it was interesting to see what choice’s it defaults to.
 I noticed that Claude likes Tailwind a lot.
 I cannot stand Tailwind, so I had to ask for a refactor.

 Claude also recommended Neon and Drizzle, which I think is the right call for a project this size.
 It’s typed, lightweight, and its migration system is simple enough to reason about without a runbook.
 The schema is around five tables: puzzles, puzzle_slots, products, game_plays, and some ancillary stuff.
 Drizzle configs also allow Claude to see all the db change history, which is great because I ask Claude to make all these changes anyway.